Vince-0/webrtc-chrome/README.md

 This project is a Chrome extension that provides a WebRTC-based SIP client for making and receiving voice calls directly from the browser.

+Implements the SIP.js library to handle SIP protocol communication and WebRTC for media handling.

 Created using Augment Code, notes: [AI Assisted Software Development](https://github.com/Vince-0/AI_Coding)

-It uses the SIP.js library to handle SIP protocol communication and WebRTC for media handling.

 Based on [WebRTC Client](https://github.com/Vince-0/WebRTC_client)